suaviloquence/scrapelect/doc/src/language-concepts/statements-and-values.md

 Note that `scrapelect` programs are executed in sequential order, so you can only read bindings that were defined above the statement that is using them.
-Also, only bindings in the current or more outer scopes can be accessed like this (which will be covered more in depth in the section on element contexts).
+Also, only bindings in the current or more outer contexts can be accessed like this (which will be covered more in depth in the section on element contexts).

 The next (and maybe most important) type of value is the [`Element`](./elements-and-selectors.md)